shlinkio/shlink/README.md

     Running this will improve the performance of the `doma.in/abc123/preview` URLs, which return a preview of the site.

+    > **Important!** Generating previews is considered deprecated and the feature will be removed in Shlink v2.

 * **For shlink older than v1.17.0**: Update IP geolocation database: `/path/to/shlink/bin/cli visit:update-db`

     When shlink is installed it downloads a fresh [GeoLite2](https://dev.maxmind.com/geoip/geoip2/geolite2/) db file.
 Running this command will update this file.